 Never pass on those eggs at brunch!
 It might sound strange, but fat is an essential part of a healthy diet.
 It’s especially crucial for maintaining mental health.
 Diets that include healthy fats from egg yolks and up to 3 tablespoons a day of olive oil have been associated with lowered rates of anxiety and depression.

 There’s no reason to give up bacon.
-Foods like bacon that are rich in amino acids are associated with reducing depression and anxiety.
+Foods like bacon that are rich in amino acids are associated with .
 They convert to neurotransmitters in the brain that change the signals of depression.
 High-protein foods contain the amino acids that everyone needs to maintain a healthy brain and body.
 Just enjoy them in moderation.

 4. Sweet potatoes